mwittig/edimax-smartplug/Downgrade.md

 ## Upload and Install Firmware

-* Open the the following URL in your web browser: http://192.168.20.3:10000/tnupgrade.html
+* Open the the following URL in your web browser: <http://192.168.20.3:10000/tnupgrade.html>.
+You will prompted for an username and password which should be set to the factory defaults (`admin` / `1234`).

-* When the web page is opened push the button to select the firmware to upload.
+* When the web page is opened push the button to select the firmware file and then press "Apply" to upload.
+  Be patient as the upload and burn procedure takes about 2 minutes.

 * When the firmware has been successfully uploaded, reset the SmartPlug gain to Factory Settings as described above.